Halloween Storytime at McAuliffe

 Bring your own art journal and prepare to get messy!
 Join us for this casual, unstructured session exploring the possibilities of art journals.
 No experience required.
 Some supplies are provided, but feel free to bring your favorite medium to work in.
 Space is limited.
 Register at bit.ly/FPL_Art_Workshop.

 The Queer Reads Book Discussion celebrates queer authors, books, and themes.
-This discussion meets in person every third Tuesday of the month and alternates between the McAuliffe Branch Library and the Main Library.
-Register here: https://bit.ly/fpl-queerbookdiscussion
+This discussion meets in person every third Tuesday of the month at the McAuliffe Branch.
+Register here for the mailing list: https://bit.ly/fpl-queerbookdiscussion

 Join us for a yarn social hour for knitting, crocheting, and yarn crafting at the Main Library, McAuliffe Branch, or both!